We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Most online stores are likely to make use of different product collections / categories — for example, in a car parts store you might expect to find collections containing tyres, exhaust pipes, batteries, headlights and so on.

-Setting up collections in Shopify and Ecwid is straightforward enough, but Shopify’s approach is, in my view, considerably better — not only can you add products manually to collections with Shopify, you can create ones that are automatically populated with products based on on conditions you supply.
+Setting up collections in Shopify and Ecwid is straightforward enough, but Shopify’s approach is, in my view, considerably better — not only can you add products manually to collections with Shopify, you can create ones that are automatically populated with products based on conditions you supply.

 In other words, you can create ‘smart categories’ with Shopify (which the company refers to as ‘automated collections’).